-A Mermaid in Paris is, I’m sure shockingly, from this last group.
-A man, Gaspar (Nicolas Duvauchelle) finds the wounded mermaid Lula (Marilyn Lima) on the banks of the Seine one night and proceeds to nurse her back to health.
+A Mermaid in Paris is, shockingly, from this last group.
+A man, Gaspar (Nicolas Duvauchelle), finds the wounded mermaid Lula (Marilyn Lima) on the banks of the Seine one night and proceeds to nurse her back to health.
 In the process, they fall in love.

 Let me be clear: this is absolutely not a complaint.

 Malzieu’s background in music and animation is apparent from the first frame.
-The world that these characters is a little to one side of ours, featuring stylish mid-century formal wear, dresses with bright patterns of colour, women with pink hair who smoke cigarettes on 30cm long cigarette holders.
+The world these characters inhabit is a little to one side of ours, featuring stylish mid-century formal wear, dresses with bright patterns of colour, and women with pink hair who smoke cigarettes on 30cm long cigarette holders.

 Tchéky Karyo is there, playing Gaspar’s father Camille, and just look at his hair.
 Camille is the last of a 100-year-old society called The Surprisers, and he operates an underground club out of his barge docked along the Seine, a legacy that Gaspar hopes to inherit.

-In case that isn’t twee enough for you, Gaspar also owns an apartment full of sentimental nick knacks and drives a tuk-tuk as his main mode of transportation.
-No, he doesn’t drive a tuk-tuk for a living, he’s a singer in the night club, it’s just his car.
+In case that isn’t twee enough for you, Gaspar also owns an apartment full of sentimental knick-knacks and drives a tuk-tuk as his main mode of transportation.
+No, he doesn’t drive a tuk-tuk for a living; he’s a singer in the nightclub; it’s just his car.

-If there is a complaint to be made here it’s that the middle part of the film is somewhat thin, Gaspar and Lula go from unsure to clearly made for one another fairly quickly, it that’s a nit pick on my part.
-If you can get on board with Malzieu’s aesthetic (which I found gorgeous) then you shouldn’t have any issues buying into the story, and even if it is a little thin in some places it’s also heartwarming enough that that doesn’t really matter.
+If there is a complaint to be made here, it’s that the middle part of the film is somewhat thin; Gaspar and Lula go from unsure to clearly made for one another fairly quickly, but that’s a nitpick on my part.
+If you can get on board with Malzieu’s aesthetic (which I found gorgeous), then you shouldn’t have any issues buying into the story, and even if it is a little thin in some places, it’s also heartwarming enough that that doesn’t really matter.